Coal Creek War: Aftermath

-Carnes' sweep of the Coal Creek Valley largely ended the Coal Creek War, although a failed attack on the TCI stockade at Tracy City in April 1893 and the militia's hanging of miner Richard Drummond, who had killed a soldier in a brawl, from a railroad bridge near Briceville in August 1893 threatened to reignite the violence.
-Governor Buchanan, attacked by both miners and mine owners alike for his indecisiveness, failed to win his party's nomination for governor in 1892, the state's Democrats choosing Chief Justice Peter Turney instead.
+Carnes' sweep of the Coal Creek Valley largely ended the Coal Creek War, although other events threatened to reignite the violence.
+A failed attack on the TCI stockade at Tracy City occurred in April 1893.
+In August 1893, miner Richard Drummond killed a soldier in a brawl; he was then hanged by the militia from a railroad bridge near Briceville.

+Buchanan, attacked by both miners and mine owners alike for his indecisiveness, failed to win his party's nomination for governor in 1892, the Democrats choosing Chief Justice Turney instead.
 Buchanan still ran as a third-party candidate, but Turney won the election easily, ending Buchanan's political career.
-Seeing that the state's financial gains from convict-leasing had been erased by having to keep the militia in the field, Turney and the legislature decided to let the TCI contract expire, and enacted legislation to build Brushy Mountain State Penitentiary and purchase land in Morgan County where convicts would mine coal directly for the state, rather than competing with free labor.
+Seeing that the state's financial gains from convict-leasing had been erased by having to keep the militia in the field, Turney and the legislature decided to let the TCI contract expire and enacted legislation to build Brushy Mountain State Penitentiary and purchase land in Morgan County where convicts would mine coal directly for the state, rather than competing with free labor.

 Anderson County judge W.R.
 Hicks oversaw the indictments of nearly 300 miners and other individuals associated with the Coal Creek uprisings.
-Many, including Eugene Merrell, fled the state before they could be charged or brought to trial.
+Many fled the state before they could be charged or brought to trial, including Eugene Merrell.
 Nearly all who showed up in court were either acquitted or found guilty and fined.
-Only one trial ended with serious jail time— D.B.
-Monroe, sentenced to seven years after being vilified in the media as an "outsider" from Chattanooga who had come to Anderson County to spread his "anarchist" philosophy.
-Monroe was released after serving only two years.
+Only one trial ended with serious jail time: D.B.
+Monroe was sentenced to seven years after being vilified in the media as an "outsider" from Chattanooga who had come to Anderson County to spread his "anarchist" philosophy.
+Monroe was released after serving two years.

 Legacy

 The Coal Creek Watershed Foundation presently works to preserve the legacy of the Coal Creek War and its impact on the area and has taken the initiative in locating the remains of Fort Anderson and several poorly-marked or unmarked convict graves near the old Knoxville Iron Company mine.
-Drummond's Trestle, the railroad bridge where miner Richard Drummond was hanged in 1893, still stands near the junction of Highway 116 and Lower Briceville Highway, and is the subject of a local legend regarding Drummond's ghost.
+Drummond's Trestle, the railroad bridge where Richard Drummond was hanged in 1893, still stands near the junction of Highway 116 and Lower Briceville Highway.
 Much of the land purchased by the state in 1896 for the construction of Brushy Mountain State Penitentiary is now part of Frozen Head State Park.

 The Coal Creek War provided inspiration for some of the earliest Appalachian coal mining protest music.
-Songs about the conflict include "Coal Creek Troubles," written in the wake of the conflict and recorded by Jilson Setters in 1937, and a banjo tune called "Coal Creek March," which was recorded by Kentucky banjoist Pete Seeger for the Library of Congress in 1938 and is still popular among bluegrass musicians.
-The song "Buddy Won't You Roll Down the Line", written and performed by Grand Ole Opry pioneer Uncle Dave Macon, was based on the Coal Creek War.
+Songs about the conflict include "Coal Creek Troubles," written and recorded by Jilson Setters in 1937, and a banjo tune called "Coal Creek March," which was recorded by Kentucky banjoist Pete Steele for the Library of Congress in 1938 and is still popular among old-time musicians.
+The song "Buddy Won't You Roll Down the Line," written and performed by Grand Ole Opry pioneer Uncle Dave Macon, was based on the Coal Creek War.